 For some people, trips to the dentist can be anxiety-inducing.
 But thanks to sedation dentistry, there’s no need to fear your visit.
-Using the latest sedation techniques, Dr. Klooster is prepared to offer a safe, relaxing experience for those who get a bit antsy at the dentist.
+Using the latest sedation techniques, Klooster Family Dentistry is prepared to offer a safe, relaxing experience for those who get a bit antsy at the dentist.
 People who benefit from sedation include:

 - Those with anxiety or dental-specific phobias